degatedev/degate-state-recover/readme.md

 # About
-`StateRecovery` is an important program for withdrawing assets on DeGate exodus mode.
-Any user can restore the Asset Merkle Tree by executing the `StateRecovery` program after DeGate enters the exodus mode without relying on any DeGate services and obtaining the key parameters required by the exodus mode.
-Execution reference of exodus mode [document](https://docs.degate.com/testnet/how-to-withdraw-assets-in-exodus-mode)
+`StateRecovery` is an important program for withdrawing assets on DeGate Exodus Mode.
+Any user can restore the Asset Merkle Tree by executing the `StateRecovery` program after DeGate enters the Exodus Mode without relying on any DeGate services.
+The user can obtain the key parameters required by the Exodus Mode to withdraw assets.
+Reference of Exodus Mode execution in this [document](https://docs.degate.com/testnet/how-to-withdraw-assets-in-exodus-mode).
 # Build
-## Ordinary users, executable programs compiled with DeGate
+## For ordinary users: executable programs compiled by DeGate
-Goto release page of this github repository, download the latest executable program suitable for your machine OS.
+Go to release page of this github repository and download the latest executable program suitable for your machine OS.

-For example, mac-OS downloads mac.zip, linux-OS downloads linux.zip
+For example, for mac-OS download mac.zip, for linux-OS download linux.zip.
-## Developers, use source code to compile
+## For developers: use source code to compile
 ### Install the golang environment
-Please refer to golang [official website]('https://go.dev/')
+Please refer to golang [official website]('https://go.dev/').
 ### Dependency pull
 Excute the command:
 ```